 - You can tell your baby is getting enough milk by her weight gain and the number of diapers she uses. - Most babies lose a few ounces in the first few days.
-After day 4, your baby should be gaining weight, getting back to her birth weight by 10 to 14 days of age. - The chart on the next page shows the number of diapers your baby should use in the first week. - It's okay if your baby uses more diapers than shown, but if your baby uses less, call your doctor. - At 6 to 8 weeks, she may not have as many dirty diapers; this is normal.
+After day 5, your baby should be gaining weight, getting back to her birth weight by 10 to 14 days of age. - The chart shows the number of diapers your baby should use in the first week. - It's okay if your baby uses more diapers than shown, but if your baby uses less, call your doctor. - At 6 to 8 weeks, she may not have as many dirty diapers; this is normal.
 She will still have at least 5 wet diapers per day.

-How many diapers does your baby use?
+Circle how many diapers your baby uses: